 Catwoman, who's sleek, sexy and Badass as always, and is the one to kill Bane.
 Even though she isn't truly evil in this incarnation, she's still a classic member of Batman's rogues gallery.

-To say nothing of the rivalry within the Bat-franchise's own fandom, between fans of this saga and fans of the Burtonfilms - which is based on much the same varying perceptions about how a comic book movie should be like.
+To say nothing of the rivalry within the Bat-franchise's own fandom, between fans of this saga and fans of the Burtonfilms - which is based on much the same varying perceptions about what a comic book movie should be.

 Fountain of Memes: Most of the most memorable quotes from The Dark Knight came from the Joker.

 Genre Turning Point: Batman Begins popularized the concept of Continuity Reboot for superhero movies (and inspired other movie series like James Bond) and grittier, more realistic superhero storylines in general.
 The Dark Knight is one of the very few comic book films to break free from the ghetto and be accepted as an example of fine cinema, highly raising the overall prestige of the genre.

 Miranda Tate, his darling daughter, seems to have inherited this trait in spades.
 Bane's no slouch either.

 Magnum Opus: The trilogy as a whole, for Christopher Nolan.
 Especially given how rare it is to see a trilogy where all the films are near equally successful critically.
 For example, on Rotten Tomatoes no movie is below 80% fresh for the critical consensus, and for audiences none of them fall below 90%.